-The bottom part of the table contains estimates of (OBC+EVMS) and (OBC+EVMS)Mult, which reflect EVMS' overall organizational impact.
-We can estimate these more precisely; consistent with our earlier results, EVMS adoption pushes hauls toward for-hire carriage, but does so less for the multitasking cohorts than the nonmultitasking cohorts.
-The right column restricts the coefficient on OBC to zero for the nonmultitasking cohorts, a restriction suggested by the nearzero point estimates on this coefficient in Table 5.
+The right column restricts the coefficient on OBC to zero for the non-multitasking cohorts, a restriction suggested by the near-zero point estimates on this coefficient in Table 5.
 The sign and significance of the remaining three coefficients are the same as in the first-difference estimates.

-In sum, our instrumental variables estimates provide no evidence that our first-difference estimates reflect noncausal relationships.
+In sum, our instrumental variables estimates provide no evidence that our first-difference estimates reflect non-causal relationships.
 Although we cannot statistically distinguish between the impact of OBCs' incentive- and coordination-related capabilities to the same degree, the qualitative patterns that we are able to identify are similar to those in our earlier results.